TylerKnvpp/guided-module-one-project-assessment-nyc-web-071519/README.md

 Dates can be stressful.
 Let Datenight™️ pick the restaurant so you can focus on your date.

 Datenight™️ is a CLI application that returns a randomly selected, highly rated restaurant within a neighborhood or location of your choice.
-Create an account, enter a location + date and browse Datenight's suggestions.
+Create an account, enter a location + date and pick from one of Datenight's suggestions.

 Datenight™️ V1 Features:

 1. Create a Date
 2. View Information on Upcoming Dates
 3. View Information on Past Dates

+To get started, fork this repository, copy the link and head over to your terminal and enter the following commands.

+`git clone [forked-repository-url]`